WomensLaw serves and supports all survivors.

 How can a victim advocate help me during the court process?

 A victim advocate is allowed to be with you in the courtroom.
-An advocate can also help you prepare your petition for an abuse protection order.1 You can find victim advocates on our GU Advocates and Shelters page.
+An advocate can also help you prepare your petition for an abuse protection order.1 You can find victim advocates on our Guam Advocates and Shelters page.

 1 7 Guam Code § 40103(b)